 The Dublin Area Bus Network Redesign Revised Proposal (October 2019) (NTA 2019) presented information on 'patterns of demand'.
-Image 2.7 is an extract of the Combined Activity Density map for areas local to the Proposed Scheme, which combines residential, employment, and student enrolment densities to approximate the total effect of all densities in representing potential demand for public transport.
-Image 2.8 is an extract from the Average Daily Patronage Heatmap, which presents information on daily average weekday boardings along the Proposed Scheme route.
-Note these images are based on current patronage levels in 2019.
-The Proposed Scheme is superimposed on the images for context.
+Image 2.3 in Chapter 2 of the EIAR (Need for the Proposed Scheme) is an extract of the Combined Activity Density map for areas local to the Proposed Scheme, which combines residential, employment, and student enrolment densities to approximate the total effect of all densities in representing potential demand for public transport.